Caring for Cyclamens

 • Lighting: Cyclamens need good light but not too bright.
 Place them in an east-facing window or northern window that offers bright, indirect light.

-• Temperature: They prefer cooler temperatures, with 60° to 65°F (15° to 18°C) in the daytime, and 50° to 55°F (10° to 13°C) in the evening.
-If that’s challenging, just do not let temperatures get above 70°F (21°C), or the plant will think it’s time to go dormant, which will cause it to stop blooming and drop its leaves.
+• Temperature: They prefer cooler temperatures of 60° to 65°F (15° to 18°C) in the daytime and 50° to 55°F (10° to 13°C) in the evening.
+If that’s challenging, just do not let temperatures go above 70°F (21°C), or the plant will think it’s time to go dormant, which will cause it to stop blooming and drop its leaves.
 Also, keep away from drafts of any kind.

 • Watering: Keep the soil moist but not soggy.
-Wait until the soil looks and feels dry on the surface and the foliage looks like it’s just started to get limp.
+Wait until the soil looks and feels dry on the surface and the foliage looks as if it’s just starting to get limp.
 Never water on top of the tuber in the center, which may rot if the soil remains too wet.
-Neve water the leaves.
+Never water the leaves.
 A safer watering method that we use is to place each pot in a saucer or pan of water for about 5 to 10 minutes, then set aside to drain.

-• Humidity: They need moderate-to-high humidity so mist often.
+• Humidity: They need moderate-to-high humidity—be sure to mist often.
 Setting cyclamens in a shallow pebble tray is an easy way to add humidity.
-Just add a layer of gravel to the tray and set the pots on top; our water into the tray to just below the pot bottoms and refill when needed.
+Just add a layer of gravel to the tray and set the pots on top; pour water into the tray to just below the pot bottoms and refill when needed.

 • Feeding: Half-strength fertilizer is best, or you will get mostly leaves with few flowers.
-Use a half-strength portion of liquid houseplant fertilizer every two weeks while the plant is in bloom.
+Use a half-strength portion of liquid houseplant fertilizer every 2 weeks while the plant is in bloom.

 • Flowers: As each flower fades, remove the entire flower stalk from where it attaches to the tuber by giving it a gentle tug.
 New flowers will emerge from one of the many buds waiting just below the foliage.